yonkahlon/Zenject/README.md

 The format for the bind command can be any of the following:

-Inject by interface.
+* Inject by interface.
 Note in this case it is injected as a singleton so there will only be one instance of Foo injected into any classes that use it.

     _container.Bind<IFoo>().ToSingle<Foo>();

-Inject by concrete class.
+* Inject by concrete class.
 Note again that it is ToSingle and therefore there will only be one instance of Foo

     _container.Bind<Foo>().ToSingle();

-Inject interface as transient.
+* Inject interface as transient.
 In this case a new instance of Foo will be generated each time it is injected.

     _container.Bind<IFoo>().ToTransient<Foo>();

-Inject concrete class as transient.
+* Inject concrete class as transient.

     _container.Bind<Foo>().ToTransient();

-For primitive types you have to use BindValue instead:

-    _container.BindValue<float>().To(1.5f);
-    _container.BindValue<int>().To(42);

-Inject from unity prefab.
-This will instantiates a new instance of the given prefab and inject the same one every time the given monobehaviour class is injected.
-Note in this case specifying FooMonoBehaviour twice is redundant but necessary
+* Inject from unity prefab.
+This will instantiate a new instance of the given prefab and inject the same one every time the given monobehaviour class is injected.
+Note in this case specifying `FooMonoBehaviour` twice is redundant but necessary

     _container.Bind<FooMonoBehaviour>().ToSingleFromPrefab<FooMonoBehaviour>(PrefabGameObject);

-A variation on inject from unity prefab injects a new instance of the given prefab every time the given monobehaviour class is injected.
+* A variation on inject from unity prefab injects a new instance of the given prefab every time the given MonoBehaviour class is injected.

     _container.Bind<FooMonoBehaviour>().ToTransientFromPrefab<FooMonoBehaviour>(PrefabGameObject);

-Inject MonoBehaviour.
+* Inject MonoBehaviour.
 Creates a new game object and attaches FooMonoBehaviour to it:

     _container.Bind<FooMonoBehaviour>().ToSingleGameObject();

-Inject by custom method.
+* Inject by custom method.
 You can customize creation logic yourself by defining a method:

     _container.Bind<IFoo>().ToMethod(SomeMethod);